jekyll/jekyll/site/_posts/2012-07-01-installation.md

 Getting Jekyll installed and ready-to-go should only take a few minutes.
-If it ever becomes a pain in the ass, please [file an issue](https://github.com/mojombo/jekyll/issues/new) (or submit a pull request) describing the issue you encountered, and how we might make the process easier.
+If it ever becomes a pain in the ass, please [file an issue](https://github.com/mojombo/jekyll/issues/new) (or submit a pull request) describing the issue you encountered and how we might make the process easier.

 ### Requirements